Truck Driver Tax Deductions

 5) Maintenance and Vehicle Expenses

-You can deduct the expenses incurred on truck maintenance and purchase of supplies such as the cost of new tires, oil change, cleaning supplies, repairs, washer supplies, etc. if you pay out of your pocket.
-However, if your employer gives you reimbursement for these expenses, you cannot claim a deduction.
+You can deduct the expenses incurred on truck maintenance and purchase of supplies, such as the cost of new tires, oil changes, cleaning supplies, repairs, washer supplies, etc. if you pay out of your pocket.
+However, you cannot claim a deduction if your employer reimburses these expenses.
 Parking fees and tolls you must pay while trucking are also deductible.

 6) Professional or Union Association Dues